 G4.
 Farm income equals total receipts (G2) minus operating expenses (G3).
 Ask G4 to discover omissions and correct any errors on the spot.
-If both G2 and G3 are response, the CAI application does the subtraction and displays it here - confirm this amount with R if needed.
+If both G2 and G3 are response, the CAI application does the subtraction and does not ask G4.

-By"receipt" we mean a written acknowledgment that a specified sum of money has been received in exchange for goods or services.
+By "receipt" we mean a written acknowledgment that a specified sum of money has been received in exchange for goods or services.